audioxide/data/data/posts/20171004-reviews-wolf-alice-visions-of-a-life.md

   can be said of Visions.
 The riffs roar and the melodies soar, with the band playing beautifully to Ellie Rowsell's strengths.
 week: .nan
+blurb: A triumph of contemporary British rock.
+The riffs roar and the melodies soar, with the band playing beautifully to Ellie Rowsell's strengths.
 ---
 author: ANDRÉ
 review: '<div class="_d97"><p>My first listen of <em>Visions of a Life</em> was